Fiend Hunt Top Character/Costume Picks

 - Fiend's abilities

 You should expect to take 1-2 characters per team from this list in the element that is strong to the fiend.
+For Guild Raids, anything below Combat Supports is very rarely used as a damage dealer.

 - Carries